2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/peyhubbard/status/1284784447225618435

-### Police fire second round of tear gas at protestors | July 17th
+### Police fire second round of tear gas at protesters | July 17th

-Shortly after midnight on the morning of July 17th, about two hours after the last round of tear gas and munitions, police and federal agents fire tear gas and impact munitions at protestors for a second time.
+Shortly after midnight on the morning of July 17th, about two hours after the last round of tear gas and munitions, police and federal agents fire tear gas and impact munitions at protesters for a second time.

-Protestors appear to be standing spread out with their hands up when police and federal agents begin firing.
+Protesters appear to be standing spread out with their hands up when police and federal agents begin firing.

 tags: protester, tear-gas, shoot, projectile